SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-02/2021-04-03-weaslie-inheritance.md

 *****
 ### // WEASLIE HOUSE //

 <br><I>One week ago, BRONALD WEASLIE received a strange letter addressed to him at his home in Saint Louie.
-The letter was penned in a fine script and was signed from LENARD McCOY.
+The letter was penned in a fine script and was signed from LENARD TRELAINE.
 The name escaped the knowledge of the addressee, but his friend FRIDAY PERKINS was aware of the name as a mysterious rival to the Vampire VLADISLAUS STRAUD.</i>

-<i>McCOY had a strange request; He notified WEASLIE of an open bid for a job with the quasi-governmental organization known as the NSR.
+<i>TRELAINE had a strange request; He notified WEASLIE of an open bid for a job with the quasi-governmental organization known as the NSR.
 The job concerned electrical work, primarily laying wire promising to bring Internet access to previously unserved rural communities.</i>

 <i>WEASLIE felt somewhat... embarrassed.
-Presumably McCOY was aware of his family as one of the oldest wizarding families in mid-Amerrka.
+Presumably TRELAINE was aware of his family as one of the oldest wizarding families in mid-Amerrka.
 Presumably he was also aware that it had dwindled in representation to solely himself.</i>

 <i>Today is Saturday and WEASLIE has no need to leave the house for work.</i>